Our Approach to Architecture

 As with Artists, an Architect’s creativity and inspiration ebbs and flows with our moods.
 A stressed designer is not going to produce a good product, much in the same way that an injured footballer will likely not perform well on the pitch.
 If the mind is troubled, by lack of sleep, pressure, poor diet or lack of rest, then it will not perform.
 A relaxed, well fed, fit mind is a thing of unbridled, unstoppable creative power that is capable of things that we dream of.

-Four types of medium for designing one cabinet – Jonathan Lees Architects
+Four types of medium for designing a library cabinet – Jonathan Lees Architects

 ‘…………thinking outside the conventional box.’